liannfinlayson26/Coursera-Courses-Analysis-SQL/README.md

   * The Science of Well-Being could be completed in a estimated time of 19 hours.

   Google Data Analytics Professional Certificate would take me approx. 24 weeks or 6 months to complete if I study 10 hours a week.
+  I could complete the other two courses in approximately 2 or 3 weeks if I study 6 or 7 hours a week, respectively.

 5.